Can you use credit cards to invest in shares in India? Can you buy stocks with credit cards in India 2022?

 If you somehow invest in stocks, then it’s possible that your investment might do well and you are in profit.
 But since market returns are not guaranteed, it is also possible that the investment does badly and you are at a loss.
 So if you buy stocks using credit cards and it ends up in a loss, then not only you will have to bear the pain of investment loss, but also will have to pay back the amount you invested from your credit card to the credit card issuer.
 And if you delay the repayment, then you will end up paying very heavy interest of 30-40% on the outstanding credit card amount.
 Your credit score will also be adversely affected.

 Let’s take an example to understand how investing in stocks using credit cards can backfire big time.

-But unfortunately due to a sudden crash in stock markets (like the crash of March 2020), the share price of the stock you bought comes down to Rs 280 per share around 1st June 2021.
+But unfortunately, due to a sudden crash in stock markets (like the crash of March 2020), the share price of the stock you bought comes down to Rs 280 per share around 1st June 2022.
 That’s a fall of -44% on your purchase price of Rs 500 per share.

 Now the value of your Rs 1 lakh investment is Rs 56,000.
-And you have just a few days left to repay back the full Rs 1 lakh to the credit card company in 4th June 2021.
+And you have just a few days left to repay back the full Rs 1 lakh to the credit card company on 4th June 2022.

 Do you see how deep trouble you are in?

 You need to repay Rs 1 lakh but you only have Rs 56,000 (that too if you sell your shares at a loss).
 Either you dip into other savings to repay the full dues on time.
 Or you pay the partial amount and end up paying a very high 30-40% interest on your credit card outstanding due (Rs 1 lakh – Rs 56,000 = Rs 44,000).